 - --Zhang, Yingjin.
 Chinese National Cinema.
 Routledge, 2004. - --Gocsik, Karen; Barsam, Richard; & Monahan, Dave.
 Writing about Movies.
 New York: W.W.
-Norton & Company, 2013. - --Other required readings can be accessed through ARES, UF Libraries Course Reserve System.
+Norton & Company, 2013. - --Other required readings can be accessed through ARES, UF Libraries Course Reserve System. - --For supplementary readings, class discussions, and writing assignments, students are recommended to consult with Ying Xiao.
+China in the Mix: Cinema, Sound, and Popular Culture in the Age of Globalization.
+Jackson: University Press of Mississippi, 2017.
 This class also utilizes E-learning in Canvas to facilitate class communication, distribute and submit course documents & assignments, and share links, videos, music, and other media.
 Be sure to check E-learning class page each week for updates and announcements.